johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 # 5. Authoritative Nameserver Behaviour

 ## 5.1.
-Trigger Conditions for Including the OTS Hint
+Trigger Conditions for Including the DTS Hint

-An authoritative nameserver SHOULD include an OTS Hint when *all* of the following conditions are met:
+An authoritative nameserver SHOULD include an DTS Hint when *all* of the following conditions are met:

 1. **Self-Identification:** The responding authoritative own Fully